vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...6]toggle-button/_Docs.md

 ---
-description: This element is used to create buttons that have an on and off state (i.e., toggle).
+description: This component is used to create buttons that have an on and off state (i.e., toggle).
 ---

 ## Usage